Greg-T8/LearningOffsec/books/ultimate_kali_linux/notes.md

 <img src="images/1747217905863.png" alt="TOR Browser IP" width="650"/>

-##### Routing all traffic through TOR
+##### Routing traffice from other applications through TOR

-The browser only routes traffic from the TOR browser itself.
-To route all traffic through TOR, you need to use `proxychains` with the TOR SOCKS proxy:
+To route all traffic from other applications through TOR, you need to use `proxychains` with the TOR SOCKS proxy:

 ```bash
 [ProxyList]